 To qualify for the grant, the vehicle must produce zero CO2 emissions.
 However, you also need to look out for which specific makes and models are eligible for the governments’ grants, as not all EVs qualify.

 You can find a full list of qualifying EVs here.

 The government also offer £500 towards buying and fitting home charging ports.

 Purchasing a new EV can cost a lot of money when compared to a conventionally-fuelled car.
 However, as mentioned above, government grants can fund a portion of a car.

 If a new EV is still out of your price range, even with the government grant, you could look at purchasing a used electric car, which can offer substantial savings.

 The most popular used EVs in the UK are the Nissan Leaf, BMW i3 and Renault Zoe.

 If buying a used electric car, the most important part to check is the battery.
 If it’s defective, it can be expensive to replace.
-New EVs come with a car warranty that covers the battery for a period of time or set mileage.
+Meanwhile, new EVs come with a car warranty that covers the battery for a period of time or set mileage.
 This can range from 5 to 8 years or up to 60,000 miles, whichever comes first.
-Before buying a used EV, you should look for models which are still within their warranty period so that your car is protected in case of a breakdown.
+So before buying a used EV, you should look for models which are still within their warranty period so that your car is protected in case of a breakdown.